 - Demand decreases with an increase in price

 - The concept of economic men exists i.e. entrepreneurs will try to maximise profits

-Losch’s theory can be understood by answering a basic question.
+August Losch’s theory of Profit Maximisation can be understood by answering a basic question.

 Question- What area will an industry serve?

-Answer- The most optimum location for an industry to serve is that of maximum profit.
+Answer- The most optimum location for an industry to serve is at maximum profit.

 In Fig. 1, P represents the manufacturing industry.
 Manufacturing of a certain product takes place at this point.
-Maximum of this product will be sold here while no product will be sold at point F.
+A maximum of this product will be sold here while no product will be sold at point F.